Netanyahu acknowledges 'tragic mistake' after Rafah strike kills dozens of Palestinians

 Netanyahu says Israel must destroy what he calls Hamas’ last remaining battalions in Rafah.
 The militant group launched a barrage of rockets Sunday from the city toward heavily populated central Israel, setting off air raid sirens but causing no injuries.

-The strike on Rafah brought a new wave of condemnation, even from some of Israel's close allies.
+The strike on Rafah brought a new wave of condemnation, even from Israel's strongest supporters.

+The U.S. National Security Council said in a statement that the “devastating images" from the strike on Rafah "are heartbreaking."
+It said the U.S. was working with the Israeli military and others to assess what happened.

+The Foreign Office of Germany, which has been a staunch supporter of Israel for decades, said "the images of charred bodies, including children, from the airstrike in Rafah are unbearable."

+“The exact circumstances must be clarified, and the investigation announced by the Israeli army must now come quickly,′ the ministry added. ”The civilian population must finally be better protected.”

-Qatar, a key mediator between Israel and Hamas in attempts to secure a cease-fire and the release of hostages held by Hamas, said the Rafah strike could “complicate” talks, Negotiations, which appear to be restarting, have faltered repeatedly over Hamas’ demand for a lasting truce and the withdrawal of Israeli forces, terms Israeli leaders have publicly rejected.
+Qatar, a key mediator in attempts to secure a cease-fire and the release of hostages held by Hamas, said the Rafah strike could “complicate” talks, Negotiations, which appear to be restarting, have faltered repeatedly over Hamas’ demand for a lasting truce and the withdrawal of Israeli forces, terms Israeli leaders have publicly rejected.

-Neighboring Egypt and Jordan, which made peace with Israel decades ago, also condemned the Rafah strike.
-Egypt's Foreign Ministry called it a “new and blatant violation of the rules of humanitarian international law.”
-Jordan’s Foreign Ministry called it a “war crime.”

-The Israeli military’s top legal official said authorities were examining the strikes and that the military regrets the loss of civilian life.
-Military Advocate General Maj.
-Gen. Yifat Tomer-Yerushalmi said such incidents occur “in a war of such scope and intensity.”
+The Israeli military’s top legal official, Maj.
+Gen. Yifat Tomer-Yerushalmi, said authorities were examining the strike in Rafah and that the military regrets the loss of civilian life.

 Speaking to an Israeli lawyers’ conference, Tomer-Yerushalmi said Israel has launched 70 criminal investigations into incidents that aroused suspicions of international law violations, including the deaths of civilians, the conditions at a detention facility holding suspected Palestinian militants and the deaths of some inmates in Israeli custody.
 She said incidents of “violence, property crimes and looting” were also being examined.